-Let’s find out as we sip on some boba or bubble tea.
+Let’s find out as we sip on our boba or bubble tea.

 What is Loose Leaf Tea?

-Loose leaf tea is exactly what it sounds like, it is simply tea leaves that have not been further broken down into smaller or finer tea leaves.
-Generally both loose leaf tea and tea bags start with the same process but they do not end their process the same way as some might think!
+Loose leaf tea is exactly what it sounds like.
+It is simply tea leaves that have not been further broken down into smaller or finer tea leaves (shavings).
+Generally, both loose leaf tea and tea bags start with the same process but their end product couldn’t be more different.

 What is a Tea Bag?